 We prefer that they use it for a house, but we don’t force them to do so.
 We also ask them to keep it private (we have a big extended family, and we don’t want them to expect it from us).
 They all honored this request.

 When it came to our youngest granddaughter, we bought her an air fryer (that was the cheapest thing on the registry) and sent it in advance.
-Then she called us furious, she went off on us for being cheap and how she knew we had money, but that we did not love her enough to show it by getting her something more expensive.
+Then she called us annoyed, she went off on us for being cheap, and said how she knew we had money, but that we did not love her enough to show it by getting her something nicer.

-We were horrified by her behavior, then she went ahead and threatened to disinvite us if we didn’t get her a better gift.
+We were horrified by her behavior, then she went ahead and threatened to disinvite us t.
 We discussed it, bought her a China set, but we did not give her the money that was set aside for her.
 We decided that she did not deserve it.

 Fast foreword to last week, she met up with her brother, they got to talking and she found out about the cash gift that he got.
 She asked her cousins and found out all of them got the same gift.
 She called us furious for discriminating against her.
 We told her that it was our money, and after how she behaved, we did not want to give it to her.